Embedded contact homology of prequantization bundles: The many flavors of

 Prior to proving our main regularity result, we provide some definitions and construct the universal moduli space, mostly following \cite[\S 4-5]{CM} and \cite[\S 7.2]{wendl-sft}.
 Assuming $kp>2$, let

-be the usual smooth, separable, and metrizable Banach manifold of {exponentially weighted Sobolev spaces of maps which are asymptotically cylindrical curves to the orbit sets $\alpha$ and $\beta$ at the ends}.
+be the usual smooth, separable, and metrizable Banach manifold of {exponentially weighted Sobolev spaces of maps which are asymptotically cylindrical curves to the Reeb currents $\alpha$ and $\beta$ at the ends}.
 The tangent space to $\B^{k,p,\delta}$ at $C\in \B^{k,p,\delta}$ can be written as

 where $V_\cs \subset \Gamma(C^*(\R \times Y))$ is a non-canonical choice of a $2|\cs|$-dimensional vector space of smooth sections asymptotic at the punctures to constant linear combinations of the vector fields spanning the canonical trivialization of the first factor in $T(\R \times Y) = \epsilon \oplus \xi$.
 The space $V_\cs$ appears due to the fact that two distinct elements of $\B^{k,p,\delta}$ are generally asymptotic to collections of trivial cylinders that differ from each other by $|\cs|$ pairs of constant shifts $(a,b) \in \R \times S^1$.